albar965/littlenavmap-manual/en/CONNECT.md

 Now do the following after opening the dialog:

 4. Select `Connect to a remote Flight Simulator`.
-5. Add the value for hostname.
-This can be either the hostname or the IP address printed by _Little Navconnect_.
+5. Add the value for host name.
+This can be either the host name or the IP address printed by _Little Navconnect_.
 6. Check the value for the port. `51968` is the default value and usually does not need to be changed.
 7. Click connect.
 The dialog will close and _Little Navmap_ will try to establish a connection in the background.

 Establishing a connection can take some time, depending on your network.
 The aircraft will show up on the map and on the `Simulator Aircraft` dock window once a flight is set up and loaded on the simulator.
 If no flight is loaded yet (i.e. the simulator still shows the opening screen), you will see the message `Connected.
 Waiting for update.` in the `Simulator Aircraft` dock window.

-Note that it can take a while until an error is shown if you used the wrong values for hostname or port.
+Note that it can take a while until an error is shown if you used the wrong values for host name or port.

 Selecting `Connect automatically` is recommended.
 The start order of all three programs (simulator, _Little Navconnect_ and _Little Navmap_) does not matter if this is checked and the programs will find each other.